WWF-International/wwf-uk-css-style-guide/readme.md

 Modular coding
 --------------
 Reusing code is great, since it minimises file size - but further down the road can end up with a spaghetti.
-So, even if it means repeating things, keep styles specific to a module or a shared style.
-We can run the larger code through a minifier that combines selectors which have shared properties at a later date for production.
+Even if it means repeating things, keep styles specific to a module or a shared style.

+BEM is ideal for this, as it allows us to see just from the CSS what styles do what where.

 **Correct:**

-    .image {
+    .menu {
-        border: 1px solid grey;
-        padding: 1px;
+        background: goldenrod;
     }

-    .full-width-image {
+    .menu__tab {
-        /* use with .image */
-        width: 100%;
+        border-radius: 0.5em 0.5em 0 0;
     }

-    .half-width-image {
+    .menu__tab--active {
-        /* use with .image */
-        width: 50%;
+        background: green;
     }

-**or**

-    .full-width-image {
+    .header {
-        border: 1px solid grey;
-        padding: 1px;
-        width: 100%;
+        background: goldenrod;
     }

-    .half-width-image {
+    .search {
-        border: 1px solid grey;
-        padding: 1px;
-        width: 50%;
+        width: 25%
+    }

+    .search__submit {
+        background: goldenrod;
     }